-Smoking shall not be permitted and no person shall smoke within one hundred (100) feet of the entrance, exits or outdoor areas of any public or private elementary or secondary schools.
+Smoking or use of vaping products shall not be permitted and no person shall smoke/vape within one hundred (100) feet of the entrance, exits or outdoor areas of any public or private elementary or secondary schools.
 However, this shall not apply to smoking in a residence, or within the real property boundary lines of such residential real property.